 The benefits of exercise are widely known, but in spite of this, when we’re tired, it’s often the very last thing we feel like doing.
-But many studies show that doing regular exercise can in fact reduce symptoms of tiredness, and aside from leading to better-quality sleep, it also releases endorphins that naturally boost our energy levels.
+But many studies show that doing regular exercise can reduce symptoms of tiredness, improve sleep quality, and release endorphins that naturally boost our energy levels.
 According to the NHS we should try to do at least 150 minutes (2.5hrs) of moderate-intensity exercise each week.
 We should also try to do muscle-strengthening activities at least twice a week – these are important for building strength and balance.
-If you want some inspiration about how you can get fit from the comfort of your own home, have a read of our article, 5 steps to staying fit from home.
+If you want some inspiration about how you can get fit, head over to the healthy body section of our site.

 If you spend a lot of time sitting, trying to get up and move around more can also have a positive effect on your energy levels.
 You might have to sit at a desk for work, but that doesn’t mean you can’t try to include short bursts of activity into your day – and this could take the form of going for a quick walk during your lunch hour or when you’re on the phone to colleagues, or taking the stairs instead of the lift.
 Even small changes to your lifestyle and daily routine, like parking your car further away, or walking to the local shops instead of driving, can be good ways to get moving more and encourage your energy to get flowing.
-For more inspiration on ways to get active, you may want to take a look at the Healthy Body section of our website.
+You can find more tips in our articles 17 creative ways to increase your daily step count, and 10 rewarding activities to do while walking.

 7. Increase your iron intake